Adria-F/Gunbird-Coded-Dreams/index.md

 ## Download the last version of GunBird [here](https://github.com/Adria-F/Gunbird-Coded-Dreams/releases/tag/1.0)

 ## To see more information about the game read the [GunBird wiki](https://github.com/Adria-F/Gunbird-Coded-Dreams/wiki)

+### License
+All rights over the game and all properties are entirely from Psikyo, currently property of X-Nauts.